Time Off | BizRun

-Something else to consider: if a holiday falls during an employee’s vacation, will PTO apply or will you credit PTO for it?
+Something else to consider: if a holiday falls during an employee’s vacation, will PTO apply or will that PTO carry over?
 Most employers choose the latter.
 Should you choose to as well, be sure to spell this out in your policy.

 Do you allow employees to roll over accrued PTO?

-Whether you should allow employees to roll over their accrued PTO from one year to the next or employ a use-it-or-lose-it policy can be a difficult decision.
+Whether you should allow employees to carry over their accrued PTO from one year to the next or employ a use-it-or-lose-it policy can be a difficult decision.
 Both options have benefits and drawbacks.
 Allowing staff to roll over their time gives them the opportunity to bank time for both unforeseen circumstances, as well as take longer vacations.
-On the flip side, you’ll have to administer the rollover amounts and set rules on how much time can be rolled over and when it needs to be used.
+On the flip side, you’ll have to administer the rollover amounts and set rules on the amount of time that can be rolled over and when it needs to be used.

 Also, since many employees don’t use all of their vacation time, allowing unlimited PTO rollover may actually create a stressed out or workaholic culture because employees aren’t prompted to take time off.
-Either a use-it-or-lose-it policy or a policy which limits rollover can encourage employees to take the breaks they need.
-Forcing employees to use at least some of their time off before the year ends means they’ll actually take some time to recharge, and it also means you save a little money, since any days left on the table will have no financial payout value.
+Either a use-it-or-lose-it policy or a policy that limits rollover can encourage employees to use their vacation days.
+Forcing employees to use at least some of their time off before the year ends means they’ll actually take some time to recharge, and it also means you save a little money since any days left on the table will have no financial payout value for unpaid leave at the end of the year.
 Regardless of which you choose, you’ll want to spell out your policy clearly and make sure it complies with the state laws where you operate.

-There are certainly more considerations and details you could add, but these represent some of the important areas you want to be certain you address.
+There are certainly more considerations and details you could add, but these represent some of the important areas you want to be certain you address based on common PTO policies.
 Once you have the policy well defined, the more automation you can add to the process, the more you’ll get relief from the woes of managing time off.
 Tools like PTO tracking software can replace your manual processes and essentially eliminate paper time-off requests – and thwart those middle-of-the-hall fly-by requests.